Of all the factors involved in building your portfolio, investment diversification is, arguably, the most important.

 Wall Street and much of the mutual fund industry would have us measure our investments against the market.
 There are several problems with this approach.
 Here are my top two.

 - Who cares?!?! – I'm serious.
-Whether we beat the market, our next-door neighbor, our coworker, or any other arbitrary measure of return is immaterial to us.
-The performance that should matter to us is that which gets us to our goals – OUR LONG-TERM goals.
+Whether we beat the market, our next-door neighbor, our coworker, or any other arbitrary measure of return is immaterial.
+The performance that should matter to us is what gets us to our goals – OUR LONG-TERM goals.
 Short-term market ups and downs are not important.
 If our time frame is ten, twenty, thirty years out, those are the returns that matter.

 Many of us are so competitive and may suffer from FOMO (Fear of Missing Out) that we end up chasing returns to keep up with what others say they're getting.
 Here's the problem.
-There will always be someone who gets better performance than you.
+There will always be someone who brags about better performance than you.
 Who cares?

 Active Fund Management